ifad/chronomodel/README.md

 All history keeping happens inside the database system, freeing application code from having to deal with it.
-ChronoModel implements all the required features to Ruby on Rails's ORM to leverage the database temporal structure below.
+ChronoModel implements all the required features in Ruby on Rails' ORM to leverage the database temporal structure beneath.

 ## Design